gradle/gradle-build-action/README.md

      gradle-executable: path/to/gradle
 ```

-## Setup and use a declared Gradle version:
+## Setup and use a declared Gradle version

 ```yaml
  - uses: eskatos/gradle-command-action@v1